IIIF/api/image_api/image_api_1.2.md

 ### 5.1.
 Image Information Request

 The service MUST return technical information about the requested image in [JSON-LD][37].
-The request for technical information MUST conform to the URI structure:
+The request for technical information MUST conform to the URI Template:
 ```
-http[s]://server/[prefix/]identifier/info.json
+{scheme}://{server}{/prefix}/{identifier}/info.json
 ```

 The content-type of the response MUST be either "application/json" (regular JSON), or "application/ld+json" (JSON-LD).
 If the client explicitly wants the JSON-LD content-type, then it must specify this in an Accept header, otherwise the server must return the regular JSON content-type.